 The Benevolent Fund is not connected with the Beneficiary Fund.
 However, current and former members of the Beneficiary Fund are likely to fall within the category of Qualifying Persons (the objects) of this Fund.

-The Presbyterian Benevolent Fund is for the provision of financial support to Qualifying Persons, which may include those who received a distribution from the winding up of the DB, who having been prudent with their distribution funds now find themselves in financial need.
+The Presbyterian Benevolent Fund is for the provision of financial support to Qualifying Persons, which may include those who received a distribution from the winding up of the Defined Benefits section, who having been prudent with their distribution funds now find themselves in financial need.